bestia-dev/authentication_database_web_ui/README.md

 Hashtags: #rust #rustlang #tutorial
 My projects on Github are more like a tutorial than a finished product: [bestia-dev tutorials](https://github.com/bestia-dev/tutorials_rust_wasm).

+## OBSOLETE

+This topic is far too large for a single repository.
+The coding is continued in the Github organization <https://github.com/orgs/liporuwcha>

 ## Intro